SQL Server (RSS)

 I met several of the speakers tonight and I am very impressed with the line-up!

 If you haven't signed up yet there's still time!
-You can register here and show up tomorrow!
+You can and show up tomorrow!
 It's going to be a beautiful day in the Star City tomorrow, and some serious knowledge will be shared by a stellar group of speakers!

 I will be there, and hope to see you there as well!